 Action Creators are little but impressive assistants to provide action.
 It is a good practice to encapsulate code.
 Instead of every time write the same lines for dispatch the same action, we can prepare a function that returns its type and maybe accepts payload.

-This layer is a single object to share actions for all stores.
+This layer is a single object to share actions for all stores in the app.
 The dispatcher broadcasts the called action.

 • View (Presentation and Container)